 It’s Flag Day, when the U.S. celebrates its starry, stripy flag of red, white and blue.
-The thing is, ever since we became a country, we haven’t all celebrated the same flag.
-Remember, America started off with 13 colonies, which became the first 13 United States.
-So the flag in 1777 had 13 stars in a circle, one star for each state.
-Then in 1795 we added Vermont and Kentucky, so the stars had to move around to fit 15, this time in rows.
-Then in 1818 we added 5 more states, bringing the total to 20 — yet another star line-up.
+The flag has changed many times – in 1777 it had 13 stars in a circle, one star for each state.
+In 1795 we added Vermont and Kentucky, so those 15 stars moved into rows, and in 1818 we added another 5 states (and stars).
 Since then the flag has changed more than 20 times.
 Our current 50-star flag was born in 1960, and is the longest-lasting flag we’ve had!

 Wee ones: How many points does each little star have?